DASPRiD/koa-jsonapi-zod/README.md

 });
 ```

+Additionally, when you define a relationship in a serializer as an entity, you can pass down additional context which
+will be merged with the parent context.

 #### Filtering

 You can add filters to list handlers as well.
 JSON:API does not define the structure of filters itself, except that the